MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ---
 author: Mamaylya
-description: Learn about resources to get started with Dynamics 365 Guides ms.author: Mamaylya ms.date: 02/03/2021 ms.service: crm-online
+description: Learn about all the resources available for getting started with Dynamics 365 Guides ms.author: Mamaylya ms.date: 02/03/2021 ms.service: crm-online